cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 * add/remove the site
 * add/remove sites collaborators

-### Collaborator (write access)
+### Collaborator

-Collaborators of a site's repository are permissioned to:
+Collaborators with write access to a site's repository are permissioned to:
 - add the site (already existing on Federalist) to their sites list
 - trigger site rebuilds
 - view site build history and build logs